Chinese Minister of Science and Technology visits NBI with a delegation

 In connection with the PG4 Summit in Copenhagen last week, where the Chinese Minister of Science and Technology Wang Zhigang was to meet with the prime minister, he also stopped by the Niels Bohr Institute at Blegdamsvej on Friday, where Rector Henrik C. Wegener and Head of Department Jan W. Thomsen received him.

 Rector of the University of Copenhagen, Henrik C. Wegener Head of Department Jan W. Thomsen receive Minister of Science and Technology Wang Zhigang and his delegation outside the Niels Bohr Institute, which was declared a Historical Site of great international importance for the development of physics and research by the European Physical Society in 2013.
-(Click on the image to see more and larger images)

 The visit was arranged by the Chinese Embassy and the Chinese Ambassador Deng Ying in Copenhagen, and in addition to the summit in Copenhagen, he also visited the Copenhagen Zoo to see the nearly completed Panda House.
 He had wanted to see the Niels Bohr Institute during his official visit to Denmark.
 Minister Wang is a trained engineer and was previously the head of the China Electronics Technology Group Corporation before being appointed Minister of Science and Technology earlier this year.